 Eye Movement Desensitization and Reprocessing (EMDR)

-EMDR is a form of psychotherapy developed by Francine Shapiro.
+EMDR is a form of psychotherapy developed by Francine Shapiro, PhD.
 This approach uses eye movements or other forms of bilateral stimulation to assist trauma survivors in processing distressing memories and beliefs.
 EMDR is one of the most thoroughly researched trauma-focused psychotherapies available.
-EMDR focuses on helping the brain heal from significant emotional trauma in much the same way that our body heals from physical pain: by using our body’s internal resources.
+EMDR helps the brain heal from significant emotional trauma in much the same way that our body heals from physical pain: by using our body’s internal resources.